ndrezn/wikipedia-pic-of-the-day/README.md

 Also powers a sibling account [@potd_context](https://twitter.com/potd_context), which posts article titles, links, and extra captioning.

-## Instructions
+## Usage
-Note that correct API keys are required.
+Note that correct API keys are required as environment variables.

 **To run with bash (instant)**
 ```